OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

   failures found during timing analysis, revalidate in the ASE environment.
 When the AFU is error-free, generate the Accelerator
   Function (AF) bitstream that represents the AFU.

-* In-system Deployment: Test the AF in system hardware.
+4. In-system Deployment: Test the AF in system hardware.
 Use Signal Tap to debug problems.
 Develop platform-specific software optimizations.

 ![Synthesize the AFU Design](portability_rev1.PNG "Synthesize the AFU Design")

-The AFU RTL code and OPAE software code produced in the ASE is compatible with the Intel Quartus Prime PAR software if the following two conditions are true:
+The AFU RTL code and OPAE software code you create in the ASE is compatible with the Intel Quartus Prime PAR software if the following two conditions are true:
 * The AFU RTL code is synthesizable.
 * The AFU RTL code meets timing.

+In the simulation environment, complete the following steps to create an AF bitstream and program the hardware:
-In the simulation environment, compile the AFU RTL in either the Synopsys VCS-MX or in the Mentor Graphics ModelSim-SE or QuestaSim simulators.
-Compile the software application for an ASE-specific implementation of the OPAE API.
-Synthesize the AFU RTL  in the Intel Quartus Prime Pro software to produce a bitstream.
-Program the hardware using this bitstream.
+	1. Compile the AFU RTL in either the Synopsys VCS-MX or in the Mentor Graphics ModelSim-SE or QuestaSim simulators.
+	2. Compile the software application for an ASE-specific implementation of the OPAE API.
+	3. Synthesize the AFU RTL in the Intel Quartus Prime Pro software to generate a bitstream.
+	4. Program the hardware using this bitstream.

 .. note::